davecheney/httpstat/README.md

 Pull requests are most welcome, but must include a `Fixes #NNN` comment.

 Please discuss your design on the accompanying issue before submitting a pull request.
-Ifthere is no suitable issue, please open an issue to discuss the feature before slinging code.
+If there is no suitable issue, please open one to discuss the feature before slinging code.
 Thank you.